Solar Ash Becomes A Victim of the Pandemic, Delayed Until December

 “We want Solar Ash to shine,” the post reads.
 “We need a bit more time to get the last pieces of polish and bug fixes into the game while still navigating this global pandemic as a dedicated team.
 This short delay will help us get there.”

-Regardless of the wait, fans seem supportive of Heart Machine’s decision.
+Regardless of the wait, fans seem supportive of Heart Machine’s decision for Solar Ash.
 Many Twitter users responded with some version of “take your time” or Shigeru Miyamoto’s famous quote, “A delayed game is eventually good, but a rushed game is forever bad.”

 When Solar Ash arrives on the Epic Games Store, PS5, and PS4 on December 2, players can expect an ethereal action-adventure game focusing on movement, exploration, and massive enemy encounters.
 If you’re looking for more information on Solar Ash, check out our article on the game’s showing at last winter’s State of Play.